Examples with solutions for Common Denominators: One of the denominators is the common denominator

 Step-by-Step Solution

-To find the least common multiple, we need to find a number that is divisible by both 6 and 12
+In order to determine the lowest common denominator, we need to find a number that is divisible by both 6 and 12.

 We'll multiply the first fraction by 2